Troubleshooting

 Generating SEC Bootstrap data failed.

-Symptom: While generating SEC bootstrap data in CDO, the "bootstrap generation" step fails with the error, "There was an error fetching the bootstrap data.
+Symptom: While generating SEC bootstrap data in Security Cloud Control, the "bootstrap generation" step fails with the error, "There was an error fetching the bootstrap data.
 Please try again."

 Repair: Retry bootstrap data generation again.
-If it still fails, contact CDO support.
+If it still fails, contact Security Cloud Control support.

-Symptom: The Secure Event Connector status shows "Inactive" in the CDO Secure Connectors page after onboarding for one of these reasons:
+Symptom: The Secure Event Connector status shows "Inactive" in the Security Cloud Control Secure Connectors page after onboarding for one of these reasons:

 • Heartbeat failed